Positive company culture can be achieved by putting ping pong tables in break rooms and offering unlimited vacation time, right?

-He recommends companies use the Gallup Q12 Employment Engagement Survey at least twice a year to measure how team members are feeling.
+He recommends companies use the Gallup Q12 Employment Engagement Survey at least twice a year to measure your brand trust.

 “Pick one thing to work on, survey them again and see if you made any improvements,” he suggested.
 “Don’t try to fix all the things.
 Look at departments: which teams, which performance categories, which demographics do you need to solve for?”

 It can be easy—especially in the performance review process—for employees to feel the presence of fight-or-flight responses, Nate said.